 While reading poetry, prose or anything thoughtful, Raza usually wrote down whatever inspired him.
 He wrote these notations in his paintings.
 Some of his important works in which he used such inscriptions are ‘Kaliyan’ , ‘Sansara’, ‘Amar Jiva’, ‘Aparna’ and ‘Bharata’

-Kiran Nadar Museum of Art, New Delhi, National Gallery of Modern Art, New Delhi, Vadehra Art Gallery, New Delhi, DAG Modern etc. Internationally, Raza paintings are owned by 19 museums including SanJose Museum of Art, Tao Art Gallery and Grosvenor Art Gallery.
+You can find Raza’s paintings in the collections of : Kiran Nadar Museum of Art, New Delhi, National Gallery of Modern Art, New Delhi, Vadehra Art Gallery, New Delhi, and DAG Modern.
+Internationally, Raza paintings are owned by 19 museums including SanJose Museum of Art, Tao Art Gallery and Grosvenor Art Gallery.

-Think I missed out on something ?
-Leave your comments / suggestions below!
-If you try any of the activities, I’d love to hear about your experience.
+Think we missed out on something ?
+Share your comments / suggestions with us.
+If you try any of the activities, we’d love to hear about your experience.